Divine-Jude/Accenture-North-America-Data-Analytics-and-Visualization-Virtual-Experience/README.md

 # Data analysis process
 There is a lot of information here and it’s easy to get lost in the data.
-So, to make sure you are using the right data to answer the business questions you’ll follow these steps:
+So, to make sure you are using the right data to answer the business questions, how did I tackle this problem?

-- Data Extraction:  Extraction of sample data sets
-- Data cleaning
-- Data Modelling: Merging of sample data set tables (Data Modeling) -Data Analysis: Analysis of sample data sets with visualizations
+Well I approached it in 5 steps:

+- Data understanding - the key to success on any data project is to understand the data in detail.
+So we took the time to understand the data model and domain of your business.

+- Data cleaning - after understanding your business, we then cleaned the available datasets and thought about what an ideal dataset should look like for this problem.

+-Data modelling - After ensuring the data was clean for analysis, we needed to process and model this data into a dataset that can precisely answer the business questions and produce the results needed.

+- Data analysis - With our new dataset, we used our analytical expertise to uncover insights from this dataset and to produce visualizations to describe the insights.

+And finally we used these insights to unlock business decisions and to make recommendations on next steps.

 # DataSet Summary and Data Model
 A data model - this shows the relationships between all of the data sets, as well as any links that you can use to merge tables.